 In history, it was rare that a father obtained primary custody over their child in a divorce or child custody case.
-When you think about, how many fathers did you know that had primary custody over their child's mother.
-Although it may be rare, in these modern times this is now just another stereotype.
+How many fathers did you know that had primary guardianship over their child's mother.
+Although it may be rare, in these modern times, this is now just another stereotype.
 The truth is that any father can obtain primary custody of their child.

 What Exactly is "Custody?"

-To begin, you should be familiar with what exactly primary custody is.
-In Texas, the term custody is very broad and vague.
-Custody is used to cover a parent's rights and duties to their child but also that parent's possession, access, and visitation of their children.
-Conservatorship is the term commonly used to describe the rights and duties a parent has regarding their child in a Texas family law case.
-Rather having primary "custody” you will be deemed the primary "conservator”.
-This is the parent who has the right to establish the primary residence of the child and have the right and duty to make life decisions regarding the child.
-The child with lives with the primary conservator.
+To begin, you should be familiar with what precisely primary custody is.
+In Texas, the term custody is comprehensive and vague.
+Custody is used to cover a parent's rights and duties to their child and that parent's possession, access, and visitation of their children.
+Conservatorship is the term commonly used to describe the rights and responsibilities regarding their child in a Texas family law case.
+Rather than having primary "custody," you will be deemed the primary "conservator."
+This parent has the right to establish the child's primary residence and has the right and duty to make life decisions regarding the child—the child with lives with the primary conservator.

 Factors Judge's Look at When Deciding Custody

-Now knowing that most father’s will begin on an equal footing with their child's mother it is important to understand what exactly a Judge is looking at when they make their decision on who should become the primary conservator.
+Knowing that most fathers will begin on an equal footing with their child's mother, it is essential to understand what precisely a Judge is looking at when deciding who should become the primary conservator.
 Some examples include the stability of the parent's home environment, the parent's income, and the plan each parent plans to implemented to care for their child if they are granted primary conservatorship.

 How Can I Increase My Chances?

 With these factors, most fathers will wonder what they can do to better those chances at winning primary custody in a divorce or child custody case.
-There are a few things a father can do that will give them some leverage from the jump of the case.
+A father can do a few things that will give them some leverage from the jump of the case.

 To begin with, you must be a good father to your child.
-Although what a being a "good father" is is vague doing these will put you in a good light.
-For starters, you must be in your child life and be spending quality time with them.
-Too often father get the wrap of not being as involved in their child's life as their mother is, even sometimes being absent altogether.
+Although being a "good father" is vague, doing these will put you in a good light.
+For starters, you must be in your child's life and be spending quality time with them.
+Too often, fathers get the wrap of not being as involved in their child's life as their mother is, even sometimes absent altogether.

 Being involved goes hand in hand with being informed about the people in your child's life.
-Knowing things like your child's school name, your child’s teachers, their doctors, their best friends, even their best friend's parents' names will make you stand out to a judge.
-Going with your child to any doctors or dentist appointments is even better.
-The more you know the better your chances will be to prove that you deserve primary conservatorship.
+Knowing things like your child's school name, teachers, doctors, best friends, and even best friend's parents' names will make you stand out to a judge.
+Going with your child to any doctor's or dentist's appointment is even better.
+The more you know, the better your chances will be to prove that you deserve primary conservatorship.

 It is best to place yourself in your child's shoes as if that were you growing up all over again.
-Think back to what you experienced in your own relationship with your father whether good or bad.
-If it were bad in your opinion think what could have been done to make it better.
-All these factors of being involved will prove your case, so it is important to start by being a good father to your child.
+Think back to what you experienced in your relationship with your father, whether good or bad.
+If it were terrible, in your opinion, think about what could have been done to make it better.
+All these involved factors will prove your case, so it is crucial to start by being a good father to your child.

-Another way you can prove yourself as a better father is putting up a fight for your children.
-Most father’s will begin a family law case believing they have no chance at all to their children, making them see no point in presenting their case to a judge.
-In fact, most fathers altogether will ignore the fact that they have been legally summoned in a family law case and fail to respond to the lawsuit overall.
-This is what is known as a default and will result in them forfeiting whatever rights and arguments they have in front of a Judge.
+Another way you can prove yourself as a better father is by putting up a fight for your children.
+Most fathers will begin a family law case believing they have no chance at their children, making them see no point in presenting their case to a judge.
+Most fathers altogether will ignore that they have been legally summoned in a family law case and fail to respond to the lawsuit overall.
+This is known as a default and will result in them forfeiting whatever rights and arguments they have in front of a Judge.

-Next, most father’s will simply not want to deal with the stress of going through a legal proceeding that they will instead rush to settle outside of the courts.
-To meet the demands of their child's mother, a father may likely agree to any of those requests no matter how absurd.
-Once again you are waiving your right to fight in court for what you want for your children.
-By being active in your child's life and in the courts, you can say you fought for them.
+Next, most fathers will not want to deal with the stress of going through a legal proceeding to rush to settle outside of the courts.
+To meet the demands of their child's mother, a father may likely agree to any of those requests, no matter how absurd.
+Once again, you are waiving your right to fight in court for what you want for your children.
+By being active in your child's life and the courts, you can say you fought for them.

-Should it come that you indeed fight for primary conservatorship but end up coming up too short it is good to know that every order implemented by a Judge can always be modified if you are not happy with the result.
-The catch is you must prove that there are special circumstances that must be proven because most courts understand that a child needs a stable environment to grown up in.
+Should you indeed fight for primary conservatorship but end up coming up too short, it is good to know that every order implemented by a Judge can always be modified if you are not happy with the result.
+The catch is that you must prove that exceptional circumstances must be confirmed because most courts understand that a child needs a stable environment to grow up in.
 These circumstances must be material and substantial.

-The child themselves can also request a modification but they must be 12 or older and file a written request to the court.
-Also, in Texas any custody modifications filed within a year of the child custody order will likely be denied.
-If it has been over a year and it can be proven that either the child's present environment is endangering their health or emotional development, or the other parent is in agreement with a modification because it is in the best interest of the child, or the child has been relinquished from the primary conservator for at least 6 months, then a modification will likely be granted.
-If any of the circumstances above are present a father can move to modify the court order that granted the mother primary conservatorship.
+The child can also request a modification, but they must be 12 or older and file a written request to the court.
+Also, in Texas, any custody modifications filed within a year of the child custody order will likely be denied.
+Suppose it has been over a year and it can be proven that either the child's present environment is endangering their health or emotional development, or the other parent is in agreement with a modification because it is in the best interest of the child, or the child has been relinquished from the primary conservator for at least six months.
+In that case, a modification will likely be granted.
+If any of the circumstances above are present, a father can modify the court order that granted the primary mother conservatorship.

-The shift in father’s rights these days have made it easier for a fit father to prove that they deserve primary conservatorship.
-Remember to get where you want to be you should begin by being a good father overall to your child, and if that does not work you can move to modify the custody agreement.
+The shift in fathers' rights has made it easier for a fit fathers to prove that they deserve primary conservatorship.
+Remember to get where you want to be, you should begin by being a good father overall to your child, and if that does not work, you can move to modify the custody agreement.
 With all these tips in mind, you may have the upper hand in proving you deserve primary conservatorship.

-If you have remaining questions about what you can do to be a better father or simply want some information on the custody process, please call our office to set up a t FREE 30-minute consultation with one of our expert attorney.
+If you have questions about what you can do to be a better father or want some information on the custody process, please call our office to set up a FREE 30-minute consultation with one of our expert attorneys.
 These attorneys will help give you advice on what you can do to increase your chances.